NorthStarUAS/FMU-Arduino/README.md

     for dynamic mode decomposition from the fluids field.)
 I'm told I'm just doing least squares and to not over-hype it. :-)
 * On-board accelerometer (strapdown) calibration on the teensy.
+* Written in May, 2023 ...
+  * continue porting the my ardupilot-based version of the flight controller to arduino/teensy and continue testing and validating each major module or feature as I go.
+  * as the port stabilizes, I need to put together some updated hardware so I can flight test (probably in my venerable skywalker platform.)
+  * then flight test and refine as I go ...

 ## What's new in 2020?